 What Makes A Good Sim Racing Dashboard App?

 A lot of the better apps out there will allow you to edit not only what data is shown on the screen, but also precisely where it appears.
 This can be very useful if you want your speed to be displayed quite large in the middle of the screen, and perhaps your fuel level in smaller print down in one of the bottom corners.

 Customization extends beyond the data shown, and into the actual aesthetics of the dashboard app.
 Many apps allow you to create multiple custom dashboards, usually with variations of dials and displays.
-This is ideal for those that want to find just the right dashboard setup for their particular rig, and it can go a long way to ensuring any dashboard app fits in with your setup.
+This is ideal for those that want to find just the right dashboard setup for their particular rig, and it can go a long way to ensuring that any dashboard app fits in with your setup.

-Compatibility And Support
+Compatibility & Support

 First on our list of best sim racing dashboard apps is DashPanel from PyroFrog Studios.
-This app is compatible with iOS, Android and PC, making it ideal for sim racers on any platform.
-You can get the app for free on all of these platforms, but in order to get the full experience with certain games you will need to pay for in-app purchases.
+This app is compatible with iOS, Android, and PC, making it ideal for sim racers on any platform.
+You can get the app for free on all these platforms, but in order to get the full experience with certain games you will need to pay for in-app purchases.

 However, if you opt to pay the small fee for the game-specific premium versions, you will be able to make use of the full functionality that DashPanel has to offer.
 With the paid versions you will be able to display much more information, from lap times to track temperatures, as well as brake bias and tire wear.

-These data points tend to be hidden away within the in-game options, and your main screen can become cluttered if you try to find a way of fitting them all into your heads-up display (HUD).
+These data points tend to be hidden away within the in-game options, and your main screen can become cluttered if you try to find a way of fitting them all into your HUD.
 For the relatively small price, the amount of useful data that DashPanel can display is truly impressive.
 The dials and other instruments look great too, giving it extra points on the aesthetic side of things.

 Plenty Of Customization